 Incorporated in 1989, CPMI is one of the largest property management companies in the Philippines, as measured by total gross floor area under management.
-CPMI currently has 58 projects in its portfolio, covering a total gross floor area of 3.45 million sqm.
+CPMI currently has 64 projects in its portfolio, covering a total gross floor area of 7.56 million sqm.
+The Company believes that CPMI is the first independent and local property management company to introduce international standards in the Philippine property market.
 CPMI has been awarded 18 safety and security distinctions from the Safety Organization of the Philippines.